serhatarslan-hub/cs244-ICW_testing/README.md

 - The tester performs a simple TCP handshake with the end host and specifies a small `MSS` value.
 - The tester sends a packet with an HTTP GET request.
 - Following the request, the tester sends no additional acknowledgements for arriving packets.
 This results in a timeout on the web server after `ICW * MSS` amount of data has been sent.
-- Once a timeout is detected by the server but after filling the initial congestion window, it will begin retransmits the previosly sent packets.
+- Once a timeout is detected by the server but after filling the initial congestion window, it will begin retransmiting the previosly sent packets.
 - The tester then interprets this retransmission as the conclusion of the ICW and infers the ICW size as the total number of bytes received up to this point divided by the `MSS`.

 In order to infer the ICW size, we need to ensure that the web server will send at least `ICW * MSS` amount of data.
 Finding a large file on every web server is difficult so Padhye & Floyd attempt to solve this problem by keeping the `MSS` small (the paper uses a value of 100 bytes).
 This is problematic because the most common MSS size on today's internet is 1460 bytes.
-We discuss this consideration below.
+We discuss this consideration [below](#discussion).

 ## Reproduction Philosophy

 Our code aims to reproduce only the initial congestion window size measurements of Padhye & Floyd by reproducing Tables 2 and 3 in the original paper.
 To make our results comparable, we aimed to base our reproduction as closely as possible on the written description in Padhye & Floyd.
 However, some small modifications were necessary to make this reproduction possible.
 We then address issues with this reproduction on the modern internet, specifically the issue of an artificially small `MSS` and describe experiments for reproducing the test with a larger `MSS` on the modern internet.

 We did not use TBIT (the tool that authors used for their tests) during our reproduction due to compatibility issues.
 TBIT was implemented for the BSD operating system 19 years ago (source code available at www.aciri.org/tbit/).
 Although a patch for Linux competibility was published in 2004, there remain several compatibility issues with modern Linux distributions.
 We implemented our own initial congestion window size tester in Python 2.7 using the Scapy packet manipulation module.
 We chose Scapy for its simplicity and flexibility for packet by packet content manipulation.
-We discuss complications with this choice below.
+We discuss complications with this choice [below](#Complications-and-Limitations).

 During our preliminary tests, we realized that relatively large group of the web servers have adopted an ICW size of >> 5 `MSS` sized packets.
 In 2001, this was a rare occurence, so Padhye & Floyd only list sizes up to 5.
 We extended the table 3 presented on the paper and with commonly encountered ICW configurations.

 Although we did not directly use TBIT, the testing methodology of our implementation follows the descriptions given in the Padhye & Floyd paper step by step.
 The categorization of web servers follows that of the paper exactly:

 1. "If at least three tests return results, and all the results are the same, the server is added to category 1.
 We have the highest confidence in these results, as they have been shown to be repeatable.
 We report summary results only for servers belonging to this category."

 2. "If at least three tests return results, but not all the results are the same, the server is added to category 2.
 The differing results could be due to several factors, such as confusing packet drop patterns (as discussed in Section 2), which are further discussed in Section 5.
 We would like to minimize the number of servers that fall in this category."

 3. "If one or two tests return results, and all the results are the same, the server is added to category 3.
 Further tests are needed to categorize the TCP behavior of this server."

 4. "If one or two tests return results, and not all the results are the same, the server is added to category 4.
 We would like to minimize the number of servers that fall in this category as well."

 5. "If none of the five tests returned a result, this server was added to category 5.
 These servers need to be investigated further."

-Error cases are implemented as described in the paper with small exceptions described at the end of this report.
+Error cases are implemented as described in the paper with small exceptions described the following sub-sections.

 ### A practically large `MSS`?